Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

 ### Build and run your new AI application

-Now that your project is updated with the Copilot-generated code, you’re ready to build the new service and test it in your local development environment.
+Now that your project is updated with the Copilot-generated code, you’re ready to build the new application and test it in your local development environment.

 1. In your Visual Studio Code terminal, build the new AI project.